 Water is a precious natural resource of our planet earth.
 It cannot be created or destroyed.
 The water on the earth today is the same water that existed thousands of years ago and will continue to exist years in the future.

 The water cycle is an important Biogeochemical Cycle involved in the flow or circulation of water through different levels of the ecosystem.
 The water cycle is defined as a natural process of constantly recycling the water in the atmosphere.
 It is also known as the hydrological cycle or the hydrologic cycle.

 During the process of the water cycle between the earth and the atmosphere, water changes into three states of matter – solid, liquid and gas.

 The diagram of the water cycle is useful for both Class 9 and 10.
-It is one among the few important topics which are repetitively asked in the final and board examinations.
+It is one of the few important topics which are repetitively asked in the board examinations.